soolar/CONSUME.ash/README.md

 Now for the tricky part.
 We need to add every additional source of meat from our shiny toys.
-First of all, the widely popular mafia pinky ring.
+First of all, the widely popular mafia pointer finger ring.
 This does NOT count the songboom addition to +meat, but is otherwise 200% meat dropped on a crit on average, so add 500 for 3525.

 Next, Mr. Screege's spectacles.
 Between the meat items it drops and the pure meat it drops, from what I hear it drops an average of roughly 180 MPA, besides